LarryRuane/minesim/README.md

 75 seconds due to random variations, and also due to orphaned blocks -- the higher the orphan rate, the greater the average block time will be because some of the hash power is wasted.

+### Block-interval simulators

+This repository also includes two simple Python programs to generate simulated block intervals based on the Poisson distribution.
+They have equivalent functionality, but `blockint.py` is much more efficient.
+Its algorithm is used in the simulator.
+The other program more closely simulates actual mining (repeated attempts to "solve" a block).